protocol/research-website/content/publications/monteiro2022/index.md

 # For PL authors, use author folder name; for non-PL authors, write name as in paper within ""
 authors:
+  - "João Monteiro"
+  - "Pedro Ákos Costa"
+  - "João Leitão"
   - alfonso-delarocha
-  - "Lefteris Kokoris-Kogias"
-  - jorge-soares
-  - marko-vukolic
+  - yiannis-psaras

 # Zero or more of the areas in content/areas
 areas:
   - distributed-systems
+  - networking

 # Zero or more of the groups in content/groups (should match author membership)
 groups:
   - consensuslab
+  - probelab

 # Publications without a PL affiliation can be added to the author's profile without showing up elsewhere
 # If adding one, set this to true *and* do not set an area or group